 In 2013, David was a speaker at a Harvard Law School lecture series on the drug war; David spoke about representing clients with substance abuse problems.
 In 2012, David taught a workshop on electronic discovery in police misconduct cases at a National Police Accountability Project seminar in New York City.
 David has been a guest lecturer on police misconduct issues at classes at Northeastern University School of Law, Suffolk Law School, and New England School of Law.

 David is the author of “Filming the Police: What to Focus on after Glik,” in the Massachusetts Lawyers Weekly, vol. 41, No. 3, at 39 (Sept.
 3, 2012); Psychic Income Won't Pay the Rent: A Critique of the Second Circuit's Opinion in Arbor Hill Concerned Citizens Neighborhood Ass’n v.
 County of Albany," in Steven Saltzman, ed., Civil Rights Litigation and Attorney Fees Annual Handbook, vol. 23, 18-1 (West 2007), and the coauthor, with William Goodman and Jonathan Moore, of "Mass Protest, Mass Arrest and Class Certification: The Struggle for the First and Fourth Amendments in the 21st Century," in Steven Saltzman, ed., Civil Rights Litigation and Attorney Fees Annual Handbook, vol. 20, 5-1 (West 2004).

-In 2013 David was named as a “Super Lawyer” in the area of Civil Rights and First Amendment law in the list of Massachusetts Super Lawyers published in Boston Magazine.
+In 2013 and 2014 David was named as a “Super Lawyer” in the area of Civil Rights and First Amendment law in the list of Massachusetts Super Lawyers published in Boston Magazine.
 No more than 5% of Massachusetts attorneys are named Super Lawyers.
 David was selected as a “Rising Star” in the 2012 edition of Massachusetts Super Lawyers.